Moily bats for Kishor's induction in Cong; says Sonia keen on involving poll strategist | Politics

 Congress chief Sonia Gandhi was ''very keen'' to involve Prashant Kishor in working out a strategy for the party even about a couple of months ago but the matter was ''again delayed'', senior Congress leader M Veerappa Moily said on Tuesday and advocated that the poll strategist be inducted into the party now.

+In an interview with PTI, Moily also pitched for a ''UPA-III'', claiming that almost all regional parties are geared up to fight against the BJP and feel strongly that the Congress should again emerge as a strong force to bind the nationalistic forces.

 ''I was really looking forward for working out a strategy to prepare the Congress party for the upcoming assembly elections in 2023 and the Lok Sabha elections of 2024.
 In fact, she (Sonia Gandhi) was very keen to involve Prashant Kishor for working out a strategy for the Congress party about a couple of months back.
-But for some reasons the matter was again delayed,'' Moily told PTI in an interview.
+But for some reasons the matter was again delayed,'' Moily said.

 ''I had already addressed a letter to the Congress president on April 5, 2022, with appropriate strategy to take the agenda of INC forward, by taking into confidence other secular forces/parties and also a special note for Karnataka.
 The Congress president has acknowledged the said note,'' he said.